 All ratings need to be issued or endorsed by a credit ratings agency (CRA) that is registered or certified with us in order to be eligible for regulatory use in the UK.
 Users of credit ratings should have already taken steps to ensure they are operationally ready to use credit ratings issued or endorsed by FCA-registered or certified CRAs.

 To help provide some continuity to users of credit ratings, a transitional arrangement was introduced under the CRA Regulation Statutory Instrument.
 This allows for ratings that have been issued or endorsed in the EU before the end of the transition period by a CRA with an affiliate registered or currently applying for registration with us to be used for regulatory purposes in the UK for up to 1 year after the end of the transition period.
 This excludes any new credit ratings, or credit ratings that undergo a subsequent rating change.

-Firms that are subject to the UK Capital Requirements Regulation (CRR) should also note that the TTP does not apply in relation to the UK versions of external credit assessment institution (ECAI) mappings under the CRR.
+Firms that are subject to the UK Capital Requirements Regulation (CRR) should also note that the TTP did not apply in relation to the UK versions of external credit assessment institution (ECAI) mappings under the CRR.
 This ensures that relevant UK firms can rely on the amended mappings which, where appropriate, have been updated to include certain CRAs which we anticipate will be newly registered in the UK now that the transition period has ended.